ninadpatil1452/Precision-Keyboard/README.md

 This project is developed for academic research purposes.
 Please cite appropriately if using this work in your research.

-## 🤝 Contributing

-This is a research project.
-For contributions or questions, please contact the research team.

-## 📚 References

-- System Usability Scale (SUS): Brooke, J. (1996).
-SUS: A 'Quick and Dirty' Usability Scale
-- Mobile Text Selection: Research on touchscreen interaction challenges
-- Precision Interaction: Studies on magnified selection techniques

 ## 🔍 Future Work